NaviServer Programmable Web Server

 ns_conn fileheaders file

-Return the ns_set with header information for the uploaded file with the specified name (returned via [ns_conn files]).
-If the file was uploaded with the HTML5 multiple attribute a list of ns_sets is returned.
+Returns an ns_set containing header information for the uploaded file specified by file (as returned by ns_conn files).
+If the file was uploaded using the HTML5 multiple attribute, a list of ns_sets is returned.

 ns_conn filelength file

-Return the length of the uploaded file with the specified name (returned via [ns_conn files]).
-If the file was uploaded with the HTML5 multiple attribute a list of file lengths is returned.
+Returns the length (in bytes) of the uploaded file specified by file.
+For files uploaded using the HTML5 multiple attribute, a list of file lengths is returned.

 ns_conn fileoffset file

-Return the offset of the uploaded file with the specified name (returned via [ns_conn files]).
-If the file was uploaded with the HTML5 multiple attribute a list of offsets is returned.
+Returns the byte offset of the uploaded file specified by file.
+For files uploaded using the HTML5 multiple attribute, a list of offsets is returned.

 ns_conn files